12 Things We Love To Do In Edinburgh

 5. Have Breakfast Out

-We could dedicate a whole blog post to the many fantastic places there are to eat breakfast and brunch out in Edinburgh (and we have!) but this one at The Ivy is particularly scrumptious.
-It always feels special to eat in such beautiful surroundings – the décor is stunning and the artwork is fantastic.
-Their buttermilk pancakes with warm strawberry sauce is a dream breakfast and the Eggs Benedict is divine.
+We could dedicate a whole blog post to the many fantastic places there are to eat breakfast and brunch out in Edinburgh (and we have!) but this one at Margot is particularly scrumptious.
+You can’t go wrong with what you order, it’s all delicious and fresh and it has a relaxed vibe, perfect for a long lazy weekend brunch.

 6. Visit Greyfriars Bobby